-Pharmaceutical companies sometimes offer clinical based review services to GP practices.
-In order to ensure that these reviews fit with the strategic priorities of the CCG, and are in line with the formulary, it is strongly encouraged that practices direct companies offering such review services to the Medicines Management Team, so that the overall impact (including potential impact on the prescribing budget) can be assessed.
+Pharmaceutical companies sometimes offer clinical review services to GP practices.
+In order to ensure that these reviews fit with the strategic priorities of the NHS STW, and are in line with the formulary, it is strongly encouraged that practices direct companies offering such services to the Medicines Management Team, so that the overall impact (including potential impact on the prescribing budget) can be assessed and they are non-promotional as they purport to be.